m-milena/bebop2_drl_landing/README.md

 - **install Gazebo** (Probably it is install automatically with ROS but check it out)
 - **install Parrot Sphinx software** [Parrot Sphinx install]
 - **install teleop_twist_keyboard** - for test purpose, I write keboard control for lider and follower drone, which include also camera control.
 You don't have to install it, if you don't wanna use it.

-'''sh
-$ sudo apt-get install ros-kinetic-teleop-twist-keyboard
+'$ sudo apt-get install ros-kinetic-teleop-twist-keyboard'
-'''

 - **install OpenCV and ArUco** using *.sh files from [opencv_aruco_install] Now you have to make your own catkin workspace [create workspace] and install:
 - **bebop_autonomy** [bebop_autonomy install]
 - **dronemsgsros** [dronemsgsros repository]
 - **nav_msgs** [nav_msgs install]
 - **control_toolbox and control_msgs**:

-'''console
-sudo apt-get install ros-kinetic-control-toolbox ros-kinetic-control-msgs
+'$ sudo apt-get install ros-kinetic-control-toolbox ros-kinetic-control-msgs'
-'''

 - **gym** [gym install]
 - **drl-landing** [drl-landing install] - install original drl-landing repository, then you will make some modifications with it.